NoahSoto/Mimikatz-For-Dummies/README.md

 If you're still here, thank you for your time.
 If you skipped down here, you're smarter then me when I started this project and I applaud you :)

-Heres the general roadmap on what we need to do:
+Here is the general roadmap on what we need to do:
 1. Create driver ✔️
 2. Load driver ✔️
 3. Unprotect lsass ✔️
 4. Get lsass process handle ✔️
 5. Find lsasrv.dll in lsass memory space
 6. Find `LogonSessionList` pattern match address in lsasrv.dll
 7. Find AES/DES/IV Key pattern match address in lsasrv.dll
-8. Read through LogonSessionList for encrypted security blobs
+8. 9.
+Extract AES / DES / IV Keys
-9. Extract AES / DES / IV Keys
+9. Read through LogonSessionList for encrypted security blobs
 10. Decrypt encrypted security blob
 11. MONEY!